 \subsection{Policy Training}

-We train a policy that maps a single RGB image from the wrist-mounted camera to a normalized stiffness profile in the camera frame.
-The input to the network is the image $\mathbf{I}_{n,t}$, and the output is a set of unconstrained parameters that define the Cholesky factor $\mathbf{L}$ of the normalized stiffness matrix $\mathbf{\tilde{K}}_r$.
+We train a policy that maps a wrist-camera RGB image to a normalized stiffness profile in the camera frame.
+The input is $\mathbf{I}_{n,t}$, and the output is the unconstrained parameter vector defining the Cholesky factor $\mathbf{L}$ of $\mathbf{\tilde{K}}_r$.

-The visual backbone is based on the small variant of DINOv3 \cite{simeoni2025dinov3}.
-We use the CLS token to extract a feature vector from the input image.
-The backbone weights are frozen during training.
-The extracted visual features are passed to a feedforward network consisting of 2 fully connected layers with 256 activations.
+The visual backbone is the small variant of DINOv3 \cite{simeoni2025dinov3}.
+We use the CLS token as the image feature and freeze the backbone during training.
+The feature is passed to a feedforward network with 2 fully connected layers of 256 activations.
 The final layer outputs the 6 scalar values in Eq. \ref{eq:policy_output}.
-We train the network using a supervised regression loss between the predicted stiffness matrix and the target label obtained from demonstrations.
-Specifically, given a predicted Cholesky factor $\hat{\mathbf{L}}$ and ground-truth factor $\mathbf{L}$, we minimize MSE loss on Cholesky parameters.
+We train the network with supervised regression on the Cholesky parameters.
+Given a predicted Cholesky factor $\hat{\mathbf{L}}$ and target factor $\mathbf{L}$, we minimize MSE loss on their parameters.

-To improve generalization and sim-to-real transfer, we apply image augmentations during training, including random cropping, color and brightness jitter, and Gaussian noise.
-We pool demonstrations from all tasks into a single dataset and train one policy jointly across the three evaluation tasks.
+To improve generalization and sim-to-real transfer, we apply random cropping, color and brightness jitter, and Gaussian noise during training.
+We pool all demonstrations and train one policy for the three evaluation tasks.